Identification and regulation of genes involved in stilbene biosynthesis of grapevine

 Funded by the German Research Foundation (DFG)

-This project is being carried out as part of a doctoral thesis by Tobias Ziegler.
+This project is being worked on as part of a doctoral thesis by Tobias Ziegler

 Summary

 Vitis vinifera is an economically important plant that has been cultivated by mankind for thousands of years.
-The products of this plant, most prominently wine, are not only enjoyed by humans but are also beneficial to their health.
-This is in parts attributed to a group of phenolic secondary metabolites, the stilbenes.
-Due to their anti-oxidative, anti-inflammatory, anti-carcinogenic and anti-aging properties, it is thought that they might potentially help preventing cardiovascular diseases and help e.g. in cancer treatment.
-In the plants that naturally produce stilbenes, they are active during biotic stresses including defenses against bacteria, viruses, microbes and fungi as well as in response to abiotic stresses like mechanical injury or UV-exposure.
-Plants accumulate stilbenes in significant amounts not only in vegetative parts, but also in fruits, which are used as food or in the production of juices and wines.
+The products of this plant, most famously wine, are not only enjoyed by humans but are also beneficial to health.
+This is due, in part, to a group of phenolic secondary metabolites called stilbenes.
+Due to their anti-oxidative, anti-inflammatory, anti-carcinogenic and anti-ageing effects, it is believed that they could potentially help prevent cardiovascular disease or be used in cancer therapy.
+In plants that produce stilbenes, they are active during biotic stress situations.
+This includes, for example, the defense against bacteria, viruses, microbes and fungi.
+They also help in the response to abiotic stress factors such as mechanical injury or UV radiation.
+Plants accumulate stilbenes in significant amounts not only in vegetative parts, but also in fruits used in the production of food, juices and wine.

-Similar to other polyphenols like flavonoids and lignins, stilbenes are produced from precursors from the phenylpropanoid pathway with the first specific enzyme being the stilbene synthase.
-It has been shown that in different plants there is a huge variety of different stilbenes, which have distinct functions.
-This large variety of stilbenes is achieved by modifying the “basic” stilbene unit resveratrol.
-Modifications include, amongst others, oxidation, polymerization, glycosylation or methoxylation.
-Previous studies showed that the transcription factors VvMYB14 and VvMYB15 play an essential role in the regulation of the stilbene biosynthesis and modification pathway.
+Like other polyphenols, such as flavonoids or lignins, stilbenes are formed from precursors of the phenylpropanoid biosynthesis pathway.
+The first stilbene-specific enzyme in this process is stilbene synthase.
+It has been shown in various plants that there is a wide variety of stilbenes with different functions.
+This great diversity is achieved by chemically modifying the "basic" substance, resveratrol.
+These modifications include oxidation, polymerization, glycosylation or methoxylation.
+Previous studies have shown that the transcription factors VvMYB14 and VvMYB15 play an essential role in the regulation of the stilbene biosynthetic pathway and modification.